 Messaging on Tinder works a lot like messaging on any social media app or even text messaging.
 You send them something, they send you something back.
 GIFs are incorporated in Tinder, as are emojis.
 Be yourself, chat away, and meet someone if you’d like!

-Now that you know the basics, there are some other important things to know about how Tinder works:
+Now – that’s the basic answer to the question of how does Tinder work, however there are a few other important things to know about how the app works: